Ceredril/CeredrilsCharaChorderCheatsheets/README.md

 # CeredrilsCharaChorderCheatsheets

-Welcome to my collection of CharaChorder cheatsheets!
-This repository aims to provide clear, comprehensive, and easy-to-reference documentation for various CharaChorder needs.
+A collection of convenient and easy-to-reference cheatsheets for CharaChorder devices.

-## Overview
+## About CharaChorders

-The CharaChorder is a unique input device that combines 2 interesting ideas:
+CharaChorder combines two interesting ideas:

 1. [3D Input](https://www.youtube.com/watch?v=eH87_pgb8yE)
-2. [chord typing capabilities](https://en.wikipedia.org/wiki/Chorded_keyboard)(chording) next to traditional keyboard character entry (chentry).
+2. [chord typing capabilities](https://en.wikipedia.org/wiki/Chorded_keyboard)(chording) next to traditional keyboard character entry (chentry)

-These cheatsheets are my own takes on what is useful for interacting with a CharaChorder an in no way affiliated with the company
+These cheatsheets are my own takes on what is useful for interacting with their devices

 ## Available Cheatsheets

-### Keyboard Layouts

-- [US Layout](US_Keylayout.md) - Comprehensive mapping of the US keyboard layout including:
+- [US Layout](US_Keylayout.md) - Comprehensive mapping of the US keyboard layout:
   - Base layer mappings
   - Shift layer combinations
   - Alt layer special characters
   - Visual layout reference

+## Coming Soon

+- Personal favorite layout configuration

 ## Contributing

-**Be aware that I will include contributions to my personal liking only!!**
-Feel free to contribute additional cheatsheets, corrections, or improvements!
-If you'd like to contribute:

-1. Fork the repository
-2. Create your feature branch
-3. Add your cheatsheets or make improvements
-4. Submit a pull request

-## Coming Soon

-- My personal favorite layout
-- tbu
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 ## License

-This project is open source.
-Feel free to use, share, and modify these cheatsheets while providing appropriate attribution.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-_Note: This is not an official CharaChorder repository.
-For official documentation, please visit [CharaChorder's website](https://www.charachorder.com)._
+_Note: This is a community-driven resource and not affiliated with CharaChorder.
+For official documentation, visit [CharaChorder's website](https://www.charachorder.com)._